mimoduo/mimogear/docs/pug/mixins.md

 #Mixins

-Mixins are a great way to take shortcuts within pug.
+Mixins are a great way to take shortcuts with pug.
 The available Mimogear mixins are already included into the main template file.
 This will allow you to use the default mixins within each page that extends the default site template.

 ##Adding a New Mixin

-In order to add a new mixin, first create a pug file within /src/pug/mixins/.
+To add a new mixin, first create a pug file within /src/pug/mixins/.
+The pug.js site contains some awesome documentation on [how to create a mixin](https://pugjs.org/language/mixins.html).
 After you've successfully created your mixin, make sure to add it to your desired template within pug/templates.

 ```pug
 include ../mixins/symbol.pug